0ero1ne/bandit/README.md

 `bandit25@bandit:~$ ssh -i bandit26.sshkey bandit26@localhost`

-As you can see now you are inside more's visual mode.
+We are in more's visual mode.
 Press `v` to open vi/vim.

 `ESCAPE` + `:` and write `set shell=/bin/bash`.
 `ESCAPE` + `:` and write `shell` and press return.